 If you have a bathtub, remove the overflow plate and raise the pop-up assembly to reach the spring or rocker arm.
 Remove the accumulated debris and rinse well before putting it back.

 Use a bacteriological drain cleaner to maintain all the drains in the home.
-We recommend using a 100% biodegradable and non-corrosive drain clear so it won’t your home’s plumbing system, and is much safer for your family than chemical drain cleaners.
+We recommend using a 100% biodegradable and non-corrosive drain clear so it won’t affect your home’s plumbing system and is much safer for your family than chemical drain cleaners.

 How to Keep Drains Free from Clog?

 After removing the debris on your drains, it’s now time to maintain that way.
-There are several things you can do every day to reduce the amount of clog-inducing substances that go down the drains.
+You can do several things every day to reduce the amount of clog-inducing substances that go down the drains.

 This may seem like a lot of work at first, but these things can quickly become a habit.
-Unlike some habits.
-Unlike some habits, this one can save you time, money, and a lot of headaches.
+However, unlike some habits, this one can save you time, money, and a lot of headaches.

 1. Place Mesh Screens

-Place mesh screens over all the drains especially bathtub or shower drains to catch hair, food particles, and other gunk.
-This is the simplest and most affordable, yet the most effective thing you can do to maintain clog-free drains.
+Place mesh screens over all the drains, especially bathtub or shower drain, to catch hair, food particles, and other gunk.
+This is the simplest and most affordable yet the most effective thing to maintain clog-free drains.

 Mesh screens can also be installed on outdoor drains.
-For the interior, mesh screens can be installed below the shower drain cover so you don’t have to mess up your shower decor or leave the drain uncovered.
+Mesh screens can be installed below the shower drain cover for the interior, so you don’t have to mess up your shower decor or leave the drain uncovered.